Geometric designs and Hilbert-Kamke equations of degree five for classical orthogonal polynomials: Introduction

 It is well known (cf.~\cite[Chapter 21]{B2002}) that if $[X] =_M^N [Y]$, then $N \ge M+1$; a solution with equality is \emph{ideal}.
 The existence of ideal solutions is a central core topic in the study of the PTE problem.
 The following degree-five solution due to Borwein is one of the few known ideal parametric solutions:

 where $m,n \in \mathbb{Z}$.

-The following result (Theorem~\ref{thm:PTEparametric}) creates a novel connection between rational interval designs and the PTE problem.
+The following result (Theorem~\ref{thm:PTEparametric}) creates a novel connection between rational interval designs and the PTE problem, where ideal solutions of the PTE problem are obtained from the $5$-designs (\ref{eq:fivesix1_0}).
 A two-dimensional extension of Theorem~\ref{thm:PTEparametric} or the Borwein solution has been recently discussed by Matsumura et al.~\cite{MS2025}.

 \begin{theorem} Let

 where